galetaire/cathousing/pages/posts/demography.md

 ---
-title: Home sales and demographic rhythm: the PAP indicator
+title: Home sales and demography
 date: 2021-07-31
 description: Data on the evolution of the number of home sales in relation to the purchasing-age-population, which is between 25 and 50 years old.
 tag: Demography, Volume